komyg/ng-fire-and-forget-polling/article.md

 In this tutorial I would like to show you how can you poll a service using Observables (RxJS) and the NgRx Store and Effects.
 It assumes that you have a basic knowledge of Angular, Typescript, NgRx and RxJS.

+The full code for this tutorial is available in this [repository](https://github.com/komyg/ng-fire-and-forget-polling).

 ## Our Goal

 The goal of this tutorial is to setup a fire and forget polling of a service.
 By fire and forget I mean to say that I would like to call the starting action of the polling only once and have the polling go on forever.